-1. The unlawful activity may reasonably be considered to be an interference with school purposes or an educational function; or a.
-As used in this section, " firearm" has the meaning set forth in IC 35-47-1-5.

-2. The student's removal is necessary to restore order or protect persons on school property; including unlawful activity during weekends, holidays, other school breaks, and the summer period when a student may not be attending classes or other school functions.
+- 1. The unlawful activity may reasonably be considered to be an interference with school purposes or an educational function; or - 2.
+The student's removal is necessary to restore order or protect persons on school property; including unlawful activity during weekends, holidays, other school breaks, and the summer period when a student may not be attending classes or other school functions.